aarblaster/light-dramaturgy/README.md

 [![DOI](https://zenodo.org/badge/961492842.svg)](https://doi.org/10.5281/zenodo.15276039)

 # Welcome
 This is the source files for the website [phd.anthonyarblaster.com](https://phd.anthonyarblaster.com).
 These pages will grow as my PhD advances.
+The site is built using GitHub Pages and a Jekyll theme.

-## Referencing
+## About the Project
+### Archive
 This project is archived using [Zenodo](https://zenodo.org) the open repository from CERN.
-To reference this site you can use DOI [10.5281/zenodo.15276039](https://doi.org/10.5281/zenodo.15276039).
+You can download or reference using DOI [10.5281/zenodo.15276039](https://doi.org/10.5281/zenodo.15276039).

+### Dependancies
+This site is built using the Jekyll theme [Dinky](https://github.com/pages-themes/dinky).

-## Find out more
+### Find out more
-You can find out more by visiting the site's [about page](phd.anthonyarblaster.com/about).
+You can find out more about the PhD that gives rise to these files by visiting the site's [about page](phd.anthonyarblaster.com/about).

 ## Bugs, Issues, Improvements
 Bugs reporting and suggestions for improvements are welcome.